 Nov 5th: Great news, our MRC Prescision Medicine PhD studentship has been shortlisted, and will soon be open for applications (UK and EU).
 Proteogenomics and stints at Karolinska, contact us if interested!

 Nov 1st: Proof of Special Issue, that is soon being released as a book!
 Importantly, still free/open access online.

 Oct 28th: Big day in the lab, Valentina is having her viva!
 Excellent news, introducing Dr Rausch!

 Oct 15th: Visit from our good friends at World Wide Cancer Research.
-They were doing photo-shots… a fair amount of unease of us all having to stand “looking natural” .
+They were doing photo-shots… prompting a fair amount of unease in all of us having to stand “looking natural”.
 Good thing we are scientist and not models.

 Oct 14th: Our review in Trends in Cell Biology has been just been accepted for publication!
 Waiting for the proofs to arrive…

 Oct 1st: Ricky has his first day in the lab is going to be working on our WWCR funded project.
 Ricky is coming across from Glasgow.